Note

 We can build the image with the following command:

-docker build -f Dockerfile.take_2 -t take_two:latest .
+docker build -f take_2/Dockerfile -t take_two:latest .

 We can already see some huge improvements in our output.
-The build time has been reduced from 115 seconds to just 41 seconds.
+The build time has been reduced from 141 seconds to 73 seconds.
 (I will omit the rest of the build logs from this point forward for brevity.)

-[+] Building 40.9s (11/11) FINISHED
+[+] Building 73.9s (11/11)

-"Size": 76136781
+"Size": 51921311,

 From a security perspective, we’re also reducing our attack surface.
-By stripping away unnecessary packages, we leave fewer potential vulnerabilities inside the container.
+By stripping out unnecessary packages, we leave fewer potential vulnerabilities inside the container.
 This is one key advantage of using purpose-built base images such as python:alpine or python:slim—they are designed to be lightweight, fast to build, and easier to secure.

 For small applications with minimal dependencies, this Dockerfile is already quite solid.
 For larger projects with many dependencies, however, there’s still room for improvement.
 In the next step, we’ll swap out pip for a faster dependency resolution tool to gain some additional speed.